 The failure of all Distributor Defendants to effectively monitor and report suspicious orders of prescription opioids and to implement measures to prevent the filling of invalid and medically unnecessary prescriptions greatly contributed to the vast increase in opioid overuse and addiction.
-Distributor Defendants’ conduct thus directly caused a public-health and law-enforcement crisis across this country, including in Rockbridge County.
+Distributor Defendants’ conduct thus directly caused a public-health and law-enforcement crisis across this country, including in Halifax County.